Your code hereActivity: EDA with health data from NHANES

 Use the lm function to determine a linear model fit to predict your dependent variable based on one of your numerical explanatory variables you expect to have a strong association.
 Briefly describe the result.
 What can you say about the strength of the linear relationship between the x and y variable?

-Given the results of step 14, write out the equation that represents the model for predicting your dependent variable from one of your explanatory variables.
+Given the results of the previous step, write out the equation that represents the model for predicting your dependent variable from one of your explanatory variables.
 Store the result in an object estimate.

 Calculate the required variables and make a scatter plot which shows the residuals \(e_i = y_i - \widehat{y_i}\) on the y-axis and the predicted values \(\widehat{y_i}\) on the x-axis.